 Note: As of March 2017, we are temporarily suspending our open call for review copies, and appreciate your understanding while we consider the books currently in our inventory.

 We are excited to broaden the mission of Plume to include reviews, criticism, and book notes by members of our staff.
 While we will not consider unsolicited submissions in these areas, we invite presses and authors to submit complimentary copies of poetry collections, chapbooks, verse translations, and studies on poetics—published within the past twelve months—for possible review.
 Diversity and inclusiveness are among our core values, so we are particularly interested in receiving titles from small presses, first-time authors, and poets from underrepresented backgrounds.
 Books will not be returned and receipt of materials in no way indicates an intent or obligation to review.
 Works that fail to pique our interest will be donated to local schools and charities.
-We discourage advance queries and e-books, but should you have a concern, please direct it to Adam Tavel, Reviews Editor, at email@example.com.
-Review copies may be sent to the postal address below.
-Magazine submissions and extraneous correspondence submitted to either address will be deleted unread.
+We discourage advance queries and e-books, but should you have a concern, please direct it to Adam Tavel, Reviews Editor, at email@example.com, until 1 January, 2018, when a new email and address for review copies will be included here.

 The title of our review suggests several elements that in one way or another find kinship in our little adventure: Aside from the fact of its French definition — and not forgetting l’homme de plume – these include